JoseFcoMH/riboseq_pipeline_gatfield/README.md

 `export PATH=$PATH:<path/to/>Snakemake_pipeline/script` # to make scripts executable from everywhere

-Then, your can prepare the reference files:
+Then, you can prepare the reference files:

 `bash prepare_STAR_refs.sh`